After reading the Blog post, you will have answers to questions like..,

 In this industry, things move quickly and without warning – the test you take today may not necessarily be the test you take tomorrow.

 Myth #5: As long as you know about mortgage-related laws and mortgages in general, you’re ready to take the exam.

 Thankfully, we have an exact breakdown of what’s on the test.

-Earlier this year, the NMLS released an updated test outline, reflecting recent changes to the content outline (including TRID, Qualified Mortgage, the Abilty-To-Repay rule and others).
+Earlier this year, the NMLS released an updated test outline, reflecting recent changes to the content outline (including TRID, Qualified Mortgage, the Ability-To-Repay rule, and others).